davified/clean-code-data-science/docs/functions.md

 new = multiply_column_by_10(original, 'values')

-original.head() # surprise! original dataframe is mutated and now it has
+original.head() # surprise! original dataframe is mutated and now it has the column
 ```

 **Good:**